Random Scaling of Emergent Capabilities: Large Language Model Experiments

-\subsection{Emergence Across Data Compositions}
+\paragraph{Emergence Across Data Compositions.}

-We first examine how data composition influences the bimodal capabilities of Qwen2.5-0.5B.
-Specifically, as the training data contains more examples of a target breakthrough task, it changes the task's performance distribution in ways that mirror the effect of scale.

-In Figure \ref{fig:qwen_emergence} (\textit{left}), when trained on a data mix containing only 5\% MMLU examples and 95\% random sequences from C4 \cite{raffel2023exploring}, most models (out of 80 seeds) achieve near 0\% performance on the MMLU test set.
-According to the existing literature, this failure stems from a failure to process the multiple-choice format \cite{hu2024auxiliary}.
-As the proportion of MMLU samples increases, bimodality emerges when MMLU composes 10\% of the training data, where models form two distinct performance clusters.
-In one cluster, continually pretrained models still fail to follow the correct format, while in the other, models achieve performance at or above the random guess baseline of 25\%.
-This second cluster contains models that consistently respond with valid multiple choice options; those that outperform the random baseline have even learned to compose the multiple choice format with their world knowledge when selecting an answer.
-Finally, with sufficient data ($>20\%$ MMLU), models across all 80 seeds consistently outperform the 25\% random baseline.
+When training data contains more MMLU examples, the Qwen2.5-0.5B performance distribution improves in ways that mirror the effect of scale.
+In Figure~\ref{fig:qwen_emergence} (\textit{left}), when trained on 5\% MMLU and 95\% C4 \citep{raffel2023exploring}, most models (out of 80 seeds) achieve near 0\% MMLU accuracy, failing to process the multiple-choice format.
+At 10\% MMLU training data, bimodality emerges: one cluster remains near 0\% accuracy (format failure), while the other reaches $\geq$25\% accuracy (random baseline).
+This second cluster contains models that consistently produce valid multiple choice responses; those exceeding 25\% have learned to compose format following with some recovered world knowledge.
+Due to the limited scale and quality of our continued pretraining data, fully recovering the base model's MMLU capability is challenging.
+At $>20\%$ MMLU, all 80 seeds consistently perform around or above the random baseline.
+Qwen2.5-1.5B shows the same bimodality (Figure~\ref{fig:qwen_mmlu_1.5b}), but the larger model recovers similar capabilities at much lower data mixture ratios.

-\subsection{Emergence Across Model Scales}
+\paragraph{Emergence Across Model Scales.}